openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 Deployments that use this specification should use a certified implementation.

-## 7.7 Discovery & Multiple Brands
+## 7.7 Discovery & multiple brands

-Organizations who need to support multiple "brands" with individual authorization endpoints from a single Authorization Server deployment shall use a separate `issuer` per brand.
+Organizations who need to support multiple "brands" with individual authorization endpoints from a single authorization server deployment shall use a separate `issuer` per brand.
 This can be achieved either at the domain level (e.g. `https://brand-a.auth.example.com` and  `https://brand-b.auth.example.com`) or with different paths (e.g. `https://auth.example.com/brand-a` and `https://auth.example.com/brand-b`)

-As stated in 5.2.2-22 Clients shall only use metadata values obtained via metadata documents as defined in [OIDD].
+As stated in 5.2.2-22 clients shall only use metadata values obtained via metadata documents as defined in [OIDD].
 Communicating metadata through other means (e.g. via email) opens up a social engineering attack vector.

-Note that the requirement to use [OIDD] is not a requirement to support Dynamic Client Registration.
+Note that the requirement to use [OIDD] is not a requirement to support dynamic client registration.

 # 8. Privacy considerations